 During the wizard, you can specify the required template and the file name for the target file, you can adjust or specify various parameters such as the name of the city and at the end you decide whether the created document to be opened directly.
 The "System parameters" are filled by attributes of the intersection version and can be adapted.
-These parameters are provided as fields.
-(In Microsoft Word 2010 see Insert - Quickparts - Field).

-You have to accept the parameters within the document. in Microsoft Word you have to do it with the function "Update fields".
+You have to accept the parameters within the document, in Microsoft Word you have to do it with the function "Update fields".

-To update all please select all first ( Strg -A ).
+To update all please select all first (Strg -A).
 Header / footer must be selected and updated separately, see also the official Microsoft Word Help

 The template can be adapted to customer needs.
-A template for the Documentation is a Word document which can contain the cover page, overview, headers and footers and the definition and predefined sections.
+A template for the Planning Documentation is a Word document which can contain the cover page, overview, headers and footers and the definition and predefined sections.
 This requires Microsoft Word 2010 or later.